 - A. Check the RPM for a reading of 000.

-- B. Check the M.P. for the following reading:

-- Current BARO less 0.1"Hg for every 100 feet elevation above sea level.
+- B. Check the M.P. for the following reading: Current BARO less 0.1"Hg for every 100 feet elevation above sea level.

 - C. Check Fuel Flow for a reading of 00.0.

 - D. Check Oil Pressure for a reading of 00.

 - E. Check Oil Temp to read near ambient temperature.

 - F. Check Volts for proper reading.

 - G. Check Amps for proper reading.

+- H. Check all EGTs to read near ambient temperature.

+- I. Check all CHTs to read near ambient temperature.

-- H. Check OAT to read ambient temperature.
+- J. Check OAT to read ambient temperature.

-- I. Check all other functions on the Main and System screen to operate properly.
+- K. Check all other functions on the Main and System screens to operate properly.